21st Street–Queensbridge station: Exits

 Outside of fare control, the mezzanine leads to two street stairs at the northeast corner of 21st Street and 41st Avenue.
 An elevator and escalators are at the northwest corner of the same intersection.

 Track layout

 Until the connection to the Queens Boulevard Line opened, this station shared the characteristic of a two side platformed terminal station with Flatbush Avenue–Brooklyn College on the IRT Nostrand Avenue Line.
-This is an inefficient terminal setup, requiring passengers to know which track the next train will depart from before going to the platform level.
+This made for an inefficient terminal setup, as it required passengers to know which track the next train would depart from before going to the platform level.
 As a terminal from 1989 to 2001, the station had tail tracks that continued eastward as far as 29th Street, ending at bumper blocks.
 Also, this station has "punch boxes", with buttons to indicate route selection to the train dispatcher; a control tower on the west end of Manhattan-bound platform, which can be used if necessary; and a diamond crossover switch to the west which was used to turn trains.